 - Ensure your dog’s safety and happiness.

 The best advice is to start training early!
-Training a puppy is much easier than training an adult dog because a puppy is more open to new ideas and has not yet developed “bad habits”, yet.
-While it’s best to start young, the old saying “You can’t teach an old dog new tricks” is only partially true.
+Training a puppy is much easier than training an adult dog because a puppy is more open to new ideas and has not yet developed “bad habits.”
+While it’s best to start young, the old saying, “You can’t teach an old dog new tricks” is only partially true.
 It is never too late to train your dog, although it may take a little more time and dedication to eliminate undesirable habits.

 Our team at Come & Train It K9 offers effective training programs for all levels of your pup’s life.
-We’ve successfully worked with puppies and older dogs alike all over the Houston area.
-Have questions for our team before getting started?
+We’ve successfully worked with puppies and older dogs all over the Houston area.
+Do you have questions for our team before getting started?
 Give us a call today!
 We’d love the opportunity to earn your business!